timroster/appsody-openshift/README.md

 ## Watch the webcast

-There's a youtube video of a walkthough of this repository along with a presentation on Kabanero and Appsody.
+There's a [youtube video](https://www.youtube.com/watch?v=-o8uZtixt8Q) of a walkthough of this repository along with a presentation on Kabanero and Appsody.
 It will pick up following the steps in this lab at the installation of the Appsody Operator.

-<iframe width="1229" height="640" src="https://www.youtube.com/embed/-o8uZtixt8Q" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Getting started